The narcissist will withhold closure from you as fiercely as they withheld love and affection from you throughout the relationship.

 Emotional closure after the ending of a relationship allows both parties to understand what’s happened and gives them both the ability and freedom to move forward in their respective lives.

-A huge part of closure is about taking responsibility for you own role in the relationship, no matter how things played out.
+A huge part of closure is about taking responsibility for your own role in the relationship, no matter how things played out.
 Closure also helps people heal from things that have happened and be able to grow within themselves to create better relationships in the future.
 Being able to understand what’s happened offers the chance to learn from your own patterns, habits and beliefs and do things better next time.

 Why is closure necessary?

-- To help form healthier relationships
+• To help form healthier relationships

-- For personal growth
+• For personal growth

-- To be able to trust yourself and others again in the future
+• To be able to trust yourself and others again in the future

 I’m sure you’re beginning to have some light bulb moments as to why you’ll intentionally get no closure with a narcissist.
 They don’t want to take responsibility for their part in the relationship, nor do they think they need to.
 And they certainly don’t want you moving on and improving yourself for future relationships that don’t involve them!